Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

-Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division (MVCB) will be submitting to the Office of Management and Budget a request and an extension of existing OMB Clearances concerning combating trafficking in persons.
+Under the provisions of the Paperwork Reduction Act, the Regulatory Secretariat Division has submitted to the Office of Management and Budget (OMB) a request to review and approve a revision and renewal of a previously approved information collection requirement regarding combating trafficking in persons.

-Instructions: Please submit comments only and cite Information Collection 9000-0188, Combating Trafficking in Persons, in all correspondence related to this collection.
-Comments received generally will be posted without change to regulations.gov, including any personal and/or business confidential information provided.
-To confirm receipt of your comment(s), please check regulations.gov, approximately two-to-three business days after submission to verify posting (except allow 30 days for posting of comments submitted by mail).
+Instructions: All items submitted must cite OMB Control No. 9000-0188, Combating Trafficking in Persons.
+Comments received generally will be posted without change to http://www.regulations.gov, including any personal and/or business confidential information provided.
+To confirm receipt of your comment(s), please check www.regulations.gov, approximately two-to-three days after submission to verify posting.
+If there are difficulties submitting comments, contact the GSA Regulatory Secretariat Division at 202-501-4755 or GSARegSec@gsa.gov.

 Start Further Info